Chart Color Schemes

 Inglewood demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-This includes advanced diplomas (11.7%) and certificates (14.3%).
-Educational participation is notably high in the area, with 29.2% of residents currently enrolled in formal education.
+Trade and technical skills feature prominently, with 26.0% of residents aged 15+ holding vocational credentials – advanced diplomas (11.7%) and certificates (14.3%).
+Educational participation is notably high, with 29.2% of residents currently enrolled in formal education.
 This includes 8.6% in primary education, 8.5% in tertiary education, and 6.5% pursuing secondary education.

 Frequently Asked Questions - Education